Motorcycle Accident FAQ

 - Whether or not you have a job, and how long were you unable to work—lost income

 - What type of job you have, and whether your injury impacts your ability to return to or perform in your profession in normal capacity

 - If you have any scarring, disfigurement, or other permanent injuries that will now impact your ability to have the same level of activity or enjoyment of life as you did before

 - Whether you are married or single, have a family, etc.

-Overall, injured victims of motorcycle accidents are entitled to damages for medical bills, lost income, future projected lost income, lost ability to work, pain and suffering, and property damages just as those victims of car and other accidents.
+Overall, injured victims of motorcycle accidents are entitled to damages for medical bills, lost income, future projected lost income, lost ability to work, pain and suffering, and property damages just as victims of car and other accidents are.

 Don't let insurance companies dictate what happens to you.
 Contact our law firm.
 We can negotiate on your behalf with the insurance company.
 Attorney Stuart L. Plotnick knows what to do because he used to work as a lawyer for the insurance companies.
 Such inside knowledge gave him unique insights into how the insurance industry works.
 That's why he has a strong track record of success and wants to work with you.

 Perhaps.
 Sometimes, a lawsuit is the best way to obtain the compensation you deserve after your motorcycle accident.
 But it's not the only way.
 That's why we want to meet with you.
 We can explain all the legal options available to you.
 Then you can decide which course of action you would like us to pursue on your behalf.

 Every motorcycle accident is different.
 Some crashes might be worth a few hundred or few thousand dollars.
 Others could potentially be worth millions of dollars.
 What's the difference?
 Many different factors often come into play, including:

 - Loss of income due to not being able to work